1y1c0c8/1y1c0c8/README.md

   > If your location is at Taiwan now, feel free to call 0977-028-866

   > email to f74096255@gs.ncku.edu.tw or hoffforofficial@gmail.com

+- "你們先付還HOFF" sounds like "Whether should I pay first or not?" in Taiwanese.

+  It's also the name I use to show my graffiti or photo work.

 <!---
 1y1c0c8/1y1c0c8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.